galaxyproject/training-material/topics/metagenomics/tutorials/cami2-assembly/tutorial.md

 ## Select and prepare the tools to run

-Based on {%cite Meyer2021%} and {%cite tutorialMeyer2021%}, we can compare tools on a set of metrics to select the one to use for an analysis but also here to run the challenge.
+Based on {%cite 2022%}, {%cite Meyer2021%} and {%cite tutorialMeyer2021%}, we can compare tools on a set of metrics to select the one to use for an analysis but also here to run the challenge.
 Tools performance ranking.

 **_Performance of assembly tools on the marine dataset_**:
 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQgJr3J-IyVy9IkXS9W-RZcV83Tr6f7RusG_97QwgpW2dFdCXUMroROIhy8gKjPcUgISFXW9NQwOzzK/pubhtml?gid=1873156403&amp;single=true&amp;widget=true&amp;headers=false" width="900" height="600" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>